Five months after I started offering vinyl wrap installation in Canada,

 Material Reality (North America Standard)

-- Standard interior door size:
+Standard interior door size:

-~4.1m / 161 inches - Interior wood-grain film roll price:
+Interior wood-grain architectural film roll price:

-~$1,200–$1,500 per roll - One roll covers:
+One roll covers:

-~12 doors (double-sided) - Primer cost:
+Primer cost:

 One Critical Rule: Don’t Hang Your Own Doors

-If you work solo:
+If you work solo,

-- It requires extra labor
+- it requires extra labor

-- It slows you down
+- it slows you down

-- It destroys your margins
+- it destroys your margins

-Instead, have the renovation contractor handle it.
+Instead, let the renovation contractor handle it.

-Most are happy to do so—
+Most are happy to do that

 because they want speed and clean results.